 Rio Salado Habitat Restoration Area (Phoenix) – located south of I17 and Central Avenue (there are other access points listed on the website).
 There are restrooms next to the main parking area off Central Avenue.

-What the kids loved: everything, according to our six year old!
-They loved the ducks on the pond, poking around in the reeds, wandering down the tree covered paths and splashing in the small creek.
+What the kids loved: everything, according to our six-year-old!
+They loved the ducks on the pond, poking around in the reeds, wandering down the tree-covered paths, and splashing in the small creek.
 This was a good local alternative to traveling to Sedona.
-There is a hiking path to follow along the wash, but kids will likely want to stay in the shade and explore on their own.
+There is a hiking path to follow along with the wash, but kids will likely want to stay in the shade and explore on their own.
 There are some great areas to have a picnic or nature journal too.

 For more nature fun, walk across the bridge (Central Avenue) and visit the Nina Mason Pullman Rio Salado Audubon Center.
 The nature center is a fabulous way for kids to learn more about desert wildlife, there are more paths to wander, and they often host special classes and events.
 Hours of the center vary (they are closed Sunday and Monday), but the trails are open 24/7.

 In October 2018 we visited for the Enchanted Trail Fall Festival event.
 We highly recommend this free community event!
 The whole family enjoyed learning about desert nightlife, seeing and touching animals (like a boa and a barn owl!), and exploring on the trails.
 The flashlight walk was especially fun, thanks to the engaging employees.
 Follow the Audubon center on social media, or sign up for their newsletter so you don’t miss this event next year!